-Our cash provided by operating activities totaled \$8.3 million for the two quarters ended February 26, 2011 compared to \$3.8 million during the first two quarters of fiscal 2010.
-The improvement was primarily due to improved operating income in the first two quarters of fiscal 2011 compared to the first two quarters of the prior year.
+Our cash provided by operating activities totaled \$6.2 million for the three quarters ended May 28, 2011 compared to \$5.5 million during the first three quarters of fiscal 2010.
+The improvement was primarily due to improved operating income compared to the prior year.
 Our primary source of cash from operating activities was the sale of services and goods to our customers in the normal course of business.
 The primary uses of cash for operating activities were payments for direct costs necessary to conduct training programs, payments for selling, general, and administrative expenses, and payments to suppliers for materials used in products sold.
-Our primary sources and uses of cash from/for working capital included \$3.2 million of cash from collections of accounts receivable and \$5.3 million of cash used primarily to pay accrued bonuses and commissions from seasonally high amounts at August 31.
+Our primary uses of cash for working capital included \$3.7 million to fund growth in our accounts receivable and \$4.5 million of cash used primarily to pay accrued bonuses and commissions from seasonally high amounts at August 31.
+As previously mentioned, we have recognized significant sales from contracts obtained through our government services group.
+We did not receive any payments on these sales during the quarter ended May 28, 2011, which significantly increased our accounts receivable balance at May 28, 2011.
+However, subsequent to May 28, 2011 we received \$2.2 million on these receivables and we expect to collect the entire remaining receivable balance in future periods, which should favorably affect our cash flows from operating activities in those periods.